Alternosfera: Theatroll

 ["Now, when you have so many songs and so many fans, and so many tastes, there's some schemes after which you have to allocate the selection you will sing at a concert.
 Like, five - six known hits, which you are obligated to put in.
 Add some material from the latest album, and also add a song or two for the soul, which you necessarily want to sing.
 When you work for years and years following that scheme, there's a lot of material that remains behind.
 Somehow, there's songs that haven't been sung even once in concert.
 Theatroll is an opportunity to breathe new life to those certain songs,"] - said vocalist Marcel Bostan about the idea and concept of the Theatroll project.

 The original tour ran from late September to early November 2022, only spanning across a small handful of cities in Romania, although since then, the band has occasionally revived the idea with one-off performances; first in April 2023 for a night in Chişinău, then again in September of that year at a festival in Cluj-Napoca, and most recently in January 2024 for a gig in Bucharest.

 New album (2025)

-In Autumn 2022, Marcel Bostan announced that a new album was slated be released in Autumn 2023.
+In Autumn 2022, Marcel Bostan announced that a new album was slated to be released in Autumn 2023.
 All material is already ready and is mixed by British recording engineer Adrian Bushby who won two Grammy Awards for his work on Foo Fighters sixth studio album Echoes, Silence, Patience & Grace in 2008 and on album The Resistance by Muse in 2011.
 Despite this, the Autumn of 2023 came and went without the release of the album, which at this rate, will likely come around mid-2024.